Steps to Take Before Calling a Plumber

-It’s the middle of the night when all of a sudden you’re up to your ankles in water.
-It’s the middle of the day and the constant drip, drip, drip, drip of water is driving you crazy.
-No matter what time of the day or issue that you have involving plumbing repair in Anderson, SC, you know that you can pick up the phone and contact a plumber to come out and help you.
+It's the middle of the night when all of a sudden you're up to your ankles in water.
+It's the middle of the day and the constant drip, drip, drip, drip of water is driving you crazy.
+No matter what time of the day or plumbing issue you are facing, you know that you can pick up the phone and contact a plumber to come out and help you.
 But what should you do first?
 Are there things that you can try before making the call?
 Take the following 3 steps to help you work through your plumbing issue and prepare for the plumber to arrive:

 If the water is running, take the time to turn it off.
 You can turn it off at the water supply or shut off the main water shutoff valve.
 Doing this will prevent further damage to your home and possessions.